-9. HTTPS Interface to the CPS
+9. Example HTTPS Interface to the CPS

-The default Call Placement Service implementation uses a REST API to store and retrieve objects at the CPS.
+As a rough example, we show a Call Placement Service implementation here which uses a REST API to store and retrieve objects at the CPS.
 The calling party stores the PASSporT at the CPS prior to initiating the call; the PASSporT is stored at a location at the CPS that corresponds to the called number.
 Note that it is possible for multiple parties to be calling a number at the same time, and that for called numbers such as large call centers, many PASSporTs could legitimately be stored simultaneously, and it might prove difficult to correlate these with incoming calls.

-Assume that an authentication service has created the following PASSporT for a call to the telephone number 2.222.222.2222: [TBD these are currently dummy values, will mock up real examples later]
+Assume that an authentication service has created the following PASSporT for a call to the telephone number 2.222.555.2222 (note that these are dummy values):

+eyJhbGci0iJFUzI1NiIsInR5cCI6InBhc3Nwb3J0IiwieDV1IjoiaHR0cHM6Ly9j ZXJ0LmV4YW1wbGUub3JnL3Bhc3Nwb3J0LmNlciJ9.eyJkZXN0Ijp7InVyaSI6WyJz aXA6YWxpY2VAZXhhbXBsZS5jb20iXX0sImlhdCI6IjE0NDMyMDgzNDUiLCJvcmlnI jp7InRuIjoiMTIxNTU1NTEyMTIifX0.rq3pjT1hoRwakEGjHCnWSwUnshd0-zJ6F1 V0gFWSjHBr8Qjpjlk-cpFYpFYsojNCpTz03QfP0lckGaS6hEck7w rlWuoTpvBvWSHmV1AvVfVaE5pPV6VaOup3Ajo3W0VvjvrQI1VwbvnUE0pUZ6Yl9w MKW0YzI4LJ1joTHho3WaY3Oup3Ajo3W0YzAypvW9rlWxMKAOVwc7VaIlnFV6JlWm nKN6LJkcL2INMKuuoK0fMF5wo20vKK0fVzyuqPV6VwR0AQZlZQtmAQHvYPWipzyaV wc7VaEhVwbvZGVkAGH1AGRlZGVvsK0ed3cwG1ubEjnxRTwUPaJFjHafuq0-mW6S1 IBtSJFwU0e8Dwcwyx-pcSLcSLfbwAPcGmB3DsCBypxTnF6uRpx7j

-eyJhbGci0iJFUzI1NiIsInR5cCI6InBhc3Nwb3J0IiwieDV1Ij0iaHR0cHM6Ly9j ZXJ0LmV4YW1wbGUub3JnL3Bhc3Nwb3J0LmNlciJ9.eyJkZXN0Ijp7InVyaSI6WyJz aXA6YWxpY2VAZXhhbXBsZS5jb20iXX0sImlhdCI6IjE0NDMyMDgzNDUiLCJvcmlnI jp7InRuIj0iMTIxNTU1NTEyMTIifX0.rq3pjT1hoRwakEGjHCnWSwUnshd0-zJ6F1 V0gFWSjHBr8Qjpjlk-cpFYpFYs0jNCpTz03QfP0lckGaS6hEck7w Through some out-of-band mechanism (see Section 10) the authentication service discovers the network location of a web service that acts as the CPS for 2.222.222.2222.
-Through the same mechanism, we will say that it has also discovered one public key for that destination.
-It uses that public key to encrypt the PASSporT, resulting in the encrypted PASSporT:
+Through some discovery mechanism (see Section 10), the authentication service discovers the network location of a web service that acts as the CPS for 2.222.555.2222.
+Through the same mechanism, we will say that it has also discovered one public encryption key for that destination.
+It uses that encryption key to encrypt the PASSporT, resulting in the encrypted PASSporT: